Religious Accommodation for Students

 I. Introduction

-The University of North Carolina at Charlotte is committed to diversity, nondiscrimination and inclusiveness, and to supporting its students, regardless of religious affiliation or non-affiliation, in accordance with state and federal laws and regulations.
-As part of this commitment, the University makes good faith efforts to accommodate a student’s religious practice or belief, unless such accommodation would create undue hardship.
+The University of North Carolina at Charlotte is committed to nondiscrimination and inclusiveness and to supporting its students, regardless of religious affiliation or non-affiliation, in accordance with state and federal laws and regulations.
+In general, state entities such as The University of North Carolina at Charlotte may enforce neutral rules of general applicability even if the rule may affect someone’s religious practice or belief.
+However, the University makes good faith efforts to accommodate a student’s religious practice or belief, unless such accommodation would create undue hardship.

 II.
 Definitions